IsaacTroche1/MPC_ARPO_Project/README.md

 The MPC algorithm implements the Operator-Splitting Quadratic Program (QP) solver, [OSQP](https://github.com/osqp/osqp).

-It also utilizes [Vpython](https://github.com/vpython) for rough 3D animations.
+It utilizes [Vpython](https://github.com/vpython) for rough 3D animations of generated trajectories.

 For literature sources, please see the  "References" section at the end of the slides.
 # `src/` Directory